IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

 ## Store training data on Cloundant

-In this section, we will create a Node-RED flow that stores the measured acceleration data into a Cloudant database.
+In this section, you will create a Node-RED flow that stores the measured acceleration data into a Cloudant database.
 The sensor data is labelled with a Boolean `class` identifier that represents whether the device was being shaken or not during data collection.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).